olakara/olakara.github.io/_posts/2014-07-25-moving-to-jekyll.md

  **6. Author you articles in Markdown**

   Markdown needs no introduction.
-Developers these days are familiar with mardown as many sites like StackOverflow
+Developers these days are familiar with mardown as many sites like StackOverflow use it.
+It provides a minimalist writing system that you use for authoring using any text editor and later convert to HTML.

 ##Jekyll is not the silver lining